-- 1.1 The degree of Bachelor of Science or Master in Science will be awarded to any student who has completed the appropriate programme of study and passed examinations as a student at the College in accordance with the following Requirements and in accordance with such other Regulations for Students of the College as may be applicable. - 1.2 The same courses and examinations are taken for the degree and for the Associateship of the Royal College of Science (ARCS) or the Royal School of Mines (ARSM).
+- 1.1 The degree of Bachelor of Science or Master in Science will be awarded to any student who has completed the appropriate course and passed examinations as a student at the College in accordance with the following Requirements and in accordance with such other Regulations for Students of the College as may be applicable. - 1.2 The same courses and examinations are taken for the degree and for the Associateship of the Royal College of Science (ARCS) or the Royal School of Mines (ARSM).
 Both the degree and the appropriate Associateship will be awarded to successful students provided they have satisfied the requirements of the College. - 1.3 The College provides programmes of study for the BSc and MSci degrees in main fields of study as determined by the Senate. - 1.4 To obtain a BSc degree under these Regulations a student must complete1 to the satisfaction of the College courses valued at a minimum of nine course-units (see paragraph 4.2), and must satisfy the examiners to a value of at least nine course units, except with regard to certain four year or five year courses where additional course-units may be awarded.
 If these are assigned two course-units, a student must complete courses valued at a minimum of 11 course-units and must satisfy the examiners to a value of at least 11 course-units.
 In cases where the additional study is assigned four course-units, a student must complete courses valued at a minimum of 13 course-units and must satisfy the examiners to a value of at least 13 course units.
-To obtain an MSci degree a student must complete courses valued at a minimum of 13 course-units and must satisfy the examiners to a value of at least 13 course-units, of which at least two course-units must have been successfully completed in the final year.
+To obtain an MSci degree a student must complete courses valued at a minimum of 13 course-units and must satisfy the examiners to a value of at least 13 course-units and must satisfy the examiners to a value of at least 13 course units.
+To obtain an MSci degree a student must complete courses valued at a minimum of 13 course-units of at least 13 course-units and must satisfy the examiners to a value of at least 13 course-units must be units.
+To obtain an MSci degree a student must complete courses valued at a minimum of 13 course-units and must satisfy the examiners to a value of at least 13 course-units and must satisfy the examiners to a value of at least 13 course-units and must satisfy the examiners to a value of at least 13 course-units and must satisfy the examiners to a value of at least 13 course-units must have been successfully completed in the final year.